 I grew up in Mount Gilead, OH but have always had a passion for animals.
 Upon graduation from high school I pushed my passion aside and majored in nursing.
 Mid semester, I decided to go to Columbus State and changed my major to veterinary technology.
 I graduated in May 2015 and passed my boards.
 I have two golden retrievers- Chloe and Stitch, who I absolutely adore.

 I grew up in central Ohio and have settled in Westerville.
 I spent one year in New York for college before returning to Ohio and attending Bradford School for my veterinary technician degree.
 I graduated in 2013 and started working in small animal practices as a registered veterinary technician.
 I now live in Columbus with my fiancé and two dogs, Titan and Tawnie.
 Both dogs are completely spoiled but perfect!

-I grew up in Traverse City, Michigan and moved to Columbus in 2011 to attended Ohio State University.
-I graduated in 2014 with my Bachelor of Science Degree and now I'm finishing my Veterinary Technician Degree.
+I grew up in Traverse City, Michigan.
+I moved to Columbus in 2011 to attended Ohio State University.
+I graduated in 2014 with my Bachelor of Science Degree and now finishing my Veterinary Technician Degree.
 At home I have a 9 year old Cavalier named Bebhinn, my cat Tallulah, and a chameleon named Petey.
 My interests are surgery and emergency medicine.